jujhars13/gurmatsangeet/README.md

 ![](https://github.com/jujhars13/gurmatsangeet/blob/master/gurmatsangeet_logo.png?raw=true)

-Lesson notes and extracts for the Birmingham Gurmat Sangeet Academy's beginner's classes in [Birmingham](http://www.gurmatsangeet.org/class-calendar/)
+Lesson notes and extracts for the [Birmingham Gurmat Sangeet Academy's](http://www.gurmatsangeet.org/class-calendar/) beginner's classes.

-These have been put up on Github as a temporary store and the markdown format makes it easy for me to edit, amend and share.
+These have been put up on Github and the markdown format makes it easy for me to edit, amend and share.

 ## Blurb

-The Gurmat Sangeet Academy, a not for profit organisation dedicated to raising awareness in Kirtan (Sikh Hymns) and Katha (Discourse).
+The Gurmat Sangeet Academy, a not for profit organisation dedicated to raising awareness of traditional Sikh Kirtan styles (meditative singing) and Katha (Spiritual Discourse).
-This repository contains lesson notes for beginners.
+This repo contains lesson notes for beginners of the art.

 [Gurmatsangeet.org](http://www.gurmatsangeet.org/)